vic-ma/howtodismantle.github.io/_posts/2023-03-13-Load-dynamic-images-and-build-your-own-weather-widget-with-weatherapi.com.md

 tags: API basics
 image: /assets/2023-03-13/060.png
 ---
 There are uncountable services on the internet to provide weather information either as a widget or as API.
 In this article we will learn more about how to use [weatherapi.com](http://weatherapi.com).
 They offer a free plan to get basic weather information from any location in the world.
-If you want to follow this tutorial step-by-step make sure to sign for the free plan and get your API key.
+If you want to follow this tutorial step-by-step make sure to sign up for the free plan and get your own API key.

 The [API explorer](https://www.weatherapi.com/api-explorer.aspx) let's you play around with the API call we use.
 The only parameter is the name of the location (can be just a name, coordinates or zip code).
 The call we're using is just